LiScI-Lab/SOM.jl/docs/src/tutorials/firstTutorial.md

 Initialisation sets the parameters of the SOM, such as dimensions, topology and normalisation as well as initial values of the codebook vectors.

-Called with the minimal set of arguments topology defaults to *hexagonal* and *not toroidal* and normalisation to *z-score normalisation* with μ = 0.0 and σ = 1.0.
+Called with the minimal set of arguments, topology defaults to *hexagonal* and *not toroidal* and normalisation to *z-score normalisation* with μ = 0.0 and σ = 1.0.
 In the example, the SOM will have
-* an hexagonal grid with edges of size 10 × 8
+* an hexagonal grid of size 10 × 8 with edges
-* training data z-score normalised.
+* z-score normalised training data.

-The training data must be provided to derive normalisation parameters and to initialise the codes to random values within the attribute space of the dataset:
+The training data must be provided for initialisation to derive normalisation parameters and to initialise the codes to random values within the attribute space of the dataset: